 Generating C and Fortran Expressions

-If you have special-purpose programs written in C or Fortran, you may want to take formulas you have generated in Mathematica and insert them into the source code of your programs.
-Mathematica allows you to convert mathematical expressions into C and Fortran expressions.
+If you have special‐purpose programs written in C or Fortran, you may want to take formulas you have generated in the Wolfram Language and insert them into the source code of your programs.
+The Wolfram Language allows you to convert mathematical expressions into C and Fortran expressions.

 |CForm[expr]||write out expr so it can be used in a C program|